Joecstarr/thesis/sections/introduction/overview.md

 "How do I generate new knots?"
 Particularly, we will address a restricted version of these questions, for objects that can be thought of as the building blocks of knots, the tangles introduced by Conway [@conwayEnumerationKnotsLinks1970].
-Through the middle of this thesis (@@@TODO), we will describe several strategies that have been employed to answer even further restricted versions of these questions:
+Through the middle of this thesis
+@ch-tabulation, we will describe several strategies that have been employed to answer even further restricted versions of these questions:

 - "How do I systematically construct rational tangles?", "How do I tell two rational tangles I make